 Prostitution and human trafficking are complex issues and the need for cooperation and victim support is large.
 In 2009, the Swedish government therefore commissioned the County Administrative Board of Stockholm to coordinate and strengthen the Swedish work in the area.
 The National Task Force against Prostitution and Human Trafficking (NMT) was started within the framework of this assignment.

 NMT consists of government agencies that work against prostitution and human trafficking and serves as a strategic and operative resource for the development of the coordination of government agencies and NGOs.
 The goal is to prevent prostitution and trafficking for all purposes in Sweden.
 An important part of the work is to improve the protection of victims and increase the prosecution of perpetrators.
+To read more about the support, go to NMT:s webpage (opens in new window).

 A special support structure designed to assist the government agencies in their work with prostitution and trafficking has been developed within the framework of NMT.
 The support structure includes a telephone helpline, a re-migration programme (operated in cooperation with the International Organization for Migration, a UN body) and a number of regional coordinators against prostitution and trafficking who offer victim support.
 NMT also offers support and training for municipalities, government agencies and NGOs.